 - 1. Temporary Reassignment - a.
 Any career regular or substitute employee recuperating from a serious illness or injury and temporarily unable to perform his assigned duties may voluntarily submit a written request to the installation head for temporary assignment to a light duty or other assignment.
 The request shall be supported by a medical statement from a licensed physician, stating when possible the anticipated duration of the convalescence period.
 Such employee agrees to submit to a further examination by a Public Health Service doctor or a physician designated by the installation head, if that official so requests. - b.
-A mobile unit career employee shall submit a written request to the postmaster in charge of the RPO or HPO to which he is assigned for a temporary light duty assignment in his post office or in a post office near his home in the clerk craft.
-The postmaster receiving the request will make every effort to place the ill or injured mobile unit employee in the clerk craft. - 2.
-Permanent Reassignment - a.
-Any ill or injured career regular or substitute employee having a minimum of ten years of postal service, or any career regular or substitute employee who sustained injury on duty while performing his assigned duties can submit a voluntary request for permanent reassignment to light duty or other assignment to the postmaster if he is permanently unable to perform all or part of his assigned duties.
-The request shall be accompanied by a medical certificate from the United States Public Health Service or a physician designated by the postmaster giving full evidence of the physical condition of the employee, the need for reassignment and the ability of the employee to perform other duties.
-A certificate from the employee's personal physician will not be acceptable.

-- b.
-A mobile unit career employee shall submit a written request to the postmaster at his mobile station for permanent reassignment to light duty, or other assignment in PFS-5 or 4 in the stationary installation if he is permanently unable to perform duty in the RPO or HPO.
+A mobile unit career employee shall submit a written request to the installation head in charge of the RPO or HPO to which he is assigned for a temporary light duty assignment in his post office at his headout or in a post office near his home in the clerk craft.
+The installation head receiving the request will make every effort to place the ill or injured mobile unit employee in the clerk craft.

+2. Permanent Reassignment

+- a.
+Any ill or injured career regular or substitute employee having a minimum of ten years of postal service, or any career regular or substitute employee who sustained injury on duty, regardless of years of service, while performing his assigned duties can submit a voluntary request for permanent reassignment to light duty or other assignment to the installation head if he is permanently unable to perform all or part of his assigned duties.
+The request shall be accompanied by a medical certificate from the United States Public Health Service or a physician designated by the installation head giving full evidence of the physical condition of the employee, the need for reassignment and the ability of the employee to perform other duties.
+A certificate from the employee's personal physician will not be acceptable. - b.
+A mobile unit career employee shall submit a written request to the installation head at his headout for permanent reassignment to light duty, or other assignment in PFS-6 or 5 in the stationary installation if he is permanently unable to perform duty in the RPO or HPO.
 His request is his application for change to the salary level in which he can be assigned in a light duty or other assignment. - 3.
-Postmasters shall show the greatest consideration for career regular or substitute employees requiring light duty or other assignments, giving each request careful attention, and reassign such employees to the extent possible in his office.
-When a request is refused the postmaster shall notify the concerned employee in writing, stating the reasons for his inability to reassign him.
+Installation heads shall show the greatest consideration for career regular or substitute employees requiring light duty or other assignments, giving each request careful attention, and reassign such employees to the extent possible in his office.
+When a request is refused the installation head shall notify the concerned employee in writing stating the reasons for his inability to reassign him.